What to Eat on an Ulcerative Colitis Diet and What to Avoid Eating.

 How does your life work when your stomach is tied up in knots?
 If you have Ulcerative Colitis Disease, you may feel your life has been interrupted.
 How do you get back into the game?
 What can you eat on an Ulcerative Colitis Diet?

-What you eat on an Ulcerative Colitis diet can cause symptoms can be triggered.
+What you eat on an Ulcerative Colitis diet foods can cause symptoms to be triggered.
 The resulting inflammation can prevent your body from absorbing the nutrients in those foods.
 Poor nutrition is common during flare ups.
 To eat properly on Ulcerative Colitis Disease and help manage symptoms, pick foods that are nutrient-rich and minimally processed.
 Focus on healthy food to fuel your body and help your gut heal.

 Avoid food high in saturated fat.
 Marbled meats, whole milk, sausage, and butter contain high amounts of saturated fat.
 Research has found that high intakes of saturated fat may lead to inflammation in the body.
 Avoiding these foods may help reduce symptoms.
 Not symptomatic, reducing your saturated fat is heart-healthy!

 Restrict highly processed foods.
 Added sugars, saturated fats, salt, and preservatives are often added to these foods.
 Plus, these items often have sugar alcohols which can make diarrhea worse.
 Examples of sugar alcohols are mannitol, sorbitol, and xylitol.
 They are common in sugar-free drinks, gum, and candy.
 Sugar-free gummy vitamins may also contain sugar alcohols.